 improperly posed problem depends on the value of .
 Consider first

-the possibility that is a rational number.
+is a rational number.
 A rational number is a

 number that can be written as